In Depth Baby Product Reviews Led by a Pediatrician

 Efficiency

-Unlike many other pumps we've tested, the Haakaa is a passive letdown hand pump.
-While it's effective, it doesn't compare to other pumps, and it almost feels unfair to score it against an electric pump or even other manual options that allow you to use a hand pump.
+The Haakaa is a passive letdown system.
+It's effective, but it doesn't compare to other pumps, and it feels unfair to compare it against an electric pump or even a manual hand pump.

-This Haakaa operates by utilizing a squeeze to create suction around the nipple.
-You simply let it work its magic from there as it clings to the breast.
+The Haakaa operates by utilizing a squeeze to create suction around the nipple.
+Its magic works from there as it clings to the breast.
 It can help relieve pressure on one side while your baby nurses, during moments of engorgement, or for occasional use, especially while traveling.
 It's also a solution for moms with a strong letdown and leak concerns between feedings.

-Remember that this pump isn't as efficient as the manual and electric competition.
-On average, in our tests, it expressed 0.19 oz of milk from the Emulait bottle, and in a 20-minute timeframe, it reached a total of 3.5 - 4 oz of milk.
-While it can't substitute for an electric pump, we believe this unique pump has its place for certain moms and certain occasions.
-We also recommend that you avoid filling the pump to the brim.
-Overfilling can make it challenging to manage and, more importantly, may cause loss of precious milk.
+This pump isn't as efficient as the manual and electric competition.
+On average, it expressed 0.19 oz of milk, and in a 20-minute timeframe, it reached a total of 3.5 - 4 oz of milk.
+While it doesn't substitute for an electric pump, we believe it has its place for some moms and certain occasions.

 haakaa gen 1 - the silicone material of the haakaa is soft and flexible, allowing...